airbytehq/airbyte/docs/connector-development/README.md

    * `airbyte-config/init/src/main/resources/seed/source_definitions.yaml` if it is a source
    * `airbyte-config/init/src/main/resources/seed/destination_definitions.yaml` if it is a destination.

-   Then rebuild the platform to generate the seed spec yaml files, and commit the changes to the PR.
+   Then run the commend `./gradlew :airbyte-config:init:processResources` to generate the seed spec yaml files, and commit the changes to the PR.
 See [this readme](https://github.com/airbytehq/airbyte/tree/a534bb2a8f29b20e3cc7c52fef1bc3c34783695d/airbyte-config/specs) for more information.

 5. The new version of the connector is now available for everyone who uses it.
 Thank you!